Exchange (Bilateral) Denmark: University of Southern Denmark

-Studying at the University of Southern Denmark offers students a wonderful opportunity to experience a new culture while taking a multitude of courses offered in English.
+Studying at the University of Southern Denmark offers students the opportunity to study at a top-ranked international university while enjoying a vibrant, multicultural campus environment.

 Students of all majors are eligible to participate in this exchange.
-USD offers courses in English in biology, business, IT/Computer Science, chemistry, history, and scandinavian studies .
 Complete course information can be found in their online course catalog.

-Student Life and SurroundingsThe campus and the city of Odense provide a multicultural atmosphere that is a welcoming environment to exchange students.
+Student Life and SurroundingsThe University of Southern Denmark fosters a multicultural atmosphere that is a welcoming environment to exchange students.

-Students on exchange will be greeted by a USD representative upon arrival at campus, and will participate in an orientation with other international students.
-Student advisors will be made available to exchange students with questions about coursework, exams, or any questions regarding studies.
+Students on exchange will be greeted by a SDU representative upon arrival at campus, and will participate in an orientation with other international students.
+Student advisors will be made available to exchange students with questions about coursework, exams, or any questions regarding their studies.

-Odense is the third largest city in Denmark with a population around 200,000.
-The city has a rich art culture and is home to many museums and galleries.
-Along with many great things that Denmark has to offer, its location makes it possible to easily travel the rest of Europe.
+The five campus cities range in population from 27,000 in Sønderborg to 170,000 in Odense.
+Along with many of the great things that Denmark has to offer, its location makes it possible to easily travel to the rest of Europe.

 Exchange programs are affordable study abroad options that allow students to pay UW-W tuition while studying abroad.
 As with all approved study abroad programs, UW-W financial aid can be used on this program.
 Eligible students are encouraged to apply for the Wisconsin Grant for Study Abroad, and UW-W and external study abroad scholarships are available.